wafflespeanut/scripts/Encryption/README.md

 - I've also added a few 'tries' to print custom messages for possible causes of the errors instead of the errors themselves.

 The cipher caught me this way.
 If at least one iteration is allowed, the encrypted text has a lot of similar characters.
 A few dissimilarities here and there is what determines the output.
 As far as I can see, there's no resemblance of the real text, nor the key.
-If I find a hole in the algorithm, I'll patch it and update ASAP...
+Like I said, it isn't entirely bug-free.
+But, whenever I come across one, I'll patch it ASAP...

-(You can also help me find the bugs if you're interested!)